-5. Timing.
-In both SL and HL Section A is compulsory.
-At SL it carries slightly more marks than Section B. It therefore makes sense to spend slightly more than half the time on Section A. However be sure to allocate enough time to try to answer all that is required on Section B and also leave some time spare at the end to check over everything you have written.
-At HL roughly equal time should be spent on the two sections.

-6. Check the mark allocation.
+- 6. Timing.
+All the questions are compulsory.
+Be sure to allocate enough time to try to answer all the questions.
+It is annoying (to say the least) to find that the last question is easy to answer but you have not left yourself enough time to answer it fully. - 7.
+Check the mark allocation.
 The available marks are given for every question and part question.
-If there are two marks for a question then there will be two different marking points that are necessary to give in the answer in order to gain both of the marks.

-7. Use the correct terminology.
+If there are two marks for a question then there will be two different marking points that are necessary to give in the answer in order to gain both of the marks. - 8.
+Use the correct terminology.
 Provided you can be understood you will not be penalised for incorrect English.
 However, you may lose marks if you do not use the correct chemical or scientific language.
 If you mean potential difference (as in an electrochemical cell) then do not use the word current.
 Chemicals should have the correct formulas and equations should be balanced.
-Although it is good practice to include state symbols in equations you will not be penalised if you omit them unless they have been specifically asked for.

-8. Show your working.
+Although it is good practice to include state symbols in equations you will not be penalised if you omit them unless they have been specifically asked for. - 9.
+Show your working.
 Whenever you do a calculation show how you arrived at your final answer.
 If the answer is wrong you may still score many of the available marks for using the correct method.
-This can be especially important if the value from one sub-question is needed for a subsequent question as the same mistake will not be marked wrong twice (this is known to examiners as ECF - error carried forward).

-9. Use of Periodic Table.
+This can be especially important if the value from one sub-question is needed for a subsequent question as the same mistake will not be marked wrong twice (this is known to examiners as ECF error carried forward). - 10.
+Use of Periodic Table.
 The periodic table gives atomic masses to two decimal places.
-Because you are able (and expected) to use a calculator you must use the values given to two decimal places whenever they are needed in a calculation.

-10. Units and significant figures.
+Because you are able (and expected) to use a calculator you must use the values given to two decimal places whenever they are needed in a calculation. - 11.
+Units and significant figures.
 For each numerical answer you give check that you have included the correct units (if any) and also check that you have given the answer to the correct number of significant figures.
 In fact you do have a leeway of one significant figure either way.
 For example, if the answer should be 1.674 g then 1.67 g, 1.674 g or 1.6742 g would all be acceptable.
-You can only be penalised once (i.e. lose one mark) on the paper for omitting or giving the wrong units and again only once on the whole paper for giving the wrong number of significant figures.